 Winter barrage releases provide cues and connection to support the movement of several migratory fish species.
-Monitoring is underway to investigate the upstream migration and spawning of pouched and short-headed lamprey, which are rare and primitive eel-like fish species.
-They travel from the Southern Ocean via the Coorong estuary to spawning grounds in upstream areas of the River Murray system.
-Already 20 lamprey (including both species) have been found moving through the fishways at the barrages and have been tagged so their passage along the Murray system can be traced, improving understanding of their movements and lifecycle.
+Monitoring is underway to investigate the upstream migration and spawning of pouched and short-headed lamprey travelling from the Southern Ocean via the Coorong estuary to spawning grounds in upstream areas of the River Murray system.
+A total of 31 lamprey (includes both species) have been found moving through the fishways (see photo) at the barrages and have been tagged so their passage along the River Murray system can be traced.
+This will assist to understand their movements and lifecycle.